 Whether to grant applications for the early payment of deferred pension benefits on or after age 50 and before NRD on compassionate grounds [regulation D11(2)(c) of the LGPS Regulations 1995].
 Whether to grant early payment of a deferred benefit on compassionate grounds, on or after age 50 and before NRD.
 If granted, these benefits may be reduced for early payment and/or be subject to an unauthorised payment charge under the Finance Act 2004 Employer Policy Decision These policies may be subject to review from time to time.
 Any subsequent change in this Policy Statement will be notified to affected employees.
-If the application decides to append the policy are shown as a second time.
+If the application decides to append the policy are shown as a policy of the application of the policy.